Looking for some better ways or long-lasting solutions to motivate yourself to workout? This article has you covered!

 Even a simple goal like losing 5 lbs in a month can be good enough to improve your likelihood of working out.

 People often give up on their workout schedule as they are not able to achieve the unrealistic goals they have set.
-Unless you want to spend money on expensive procedures such as cryolipolysis, programs such as “getting six-pack abs in a month” are not possible.

 According to a study published in Applied & Preventative Psychology,